 6 Declutter to make everything look nice

 Just like comparing to other minimalists, in this case, we are comparing to other minimalists homes.
-We see a pantry with everything color coordinated and want to recreate, so we throw away all our containers because they don't match that look.
+We see a pantry with everything color coordinated and want to recreate the look, so we throw away all our containers because they don't match.

 I also talk about minimalist design and personally love it, but there are still mismatching containers in my house, more than one broom, and towels of different colors.